A Step-by-Step Guide to a Conversion Rate Optimization (CRO) Audit

 After a Major Redesign

-Conducting a CRO audit is a good idea when rolling out a major website redesign.
+Conducting a CRO audit is a brilliant idea whenever you roll out a major website redesign.

 Layout, design, and functionality changes can significantly impact user behavior and conversion rates.
 An audit ensures that these changes positively affect your site's performance rather than causing issues.